A well-built fireplace with a roaring fire is all that we want to enjoy on a chilling winter evening.

 b) Check the wood before you buy it

 This is something that many people usually don’t do, but it’s imperative.
-Once you have found a place where you can get the wood for cheap, make sure to check the wood before you take it home.
+Once you have found a place where you can get the wood for cheap, check it before you take it home.

 It’s not worth getting the wood for cheap or free that is chemically treated or has lots of old screws and nails sticking out.

-You will need to work on them hard to make them usable, and in the end, it’s just not worth it.
+You will need to work hard on them to make them usable; in the end, it’s just not worth it.

 c) Be prepared to split and store the wood